neuefische/web-exercises/sessions/js-callback-functions/user-login-callback-4-with-multiple-functions/README.md

 In this challenge, you will encounter the following tasks:

-- using multiple parameters inside callback functions
+- passing multiple callback functions to a higher order function

 ## Tasks